 No, the hardest part of quitting your job is often the simplest: telling your boss or current employer that you plan to leave.

-In the three years I’ve been working with people to help them quit their jobs and build sustainable businesses, I’ve seen all kinds of different ways to approach that fateful day where you march in and say “hey boss, I’m outta here.”
+Throughout the years, I’ve been working with people to help them quit their jobs and build sustainable businesses.
+I’ve seen all kinds of different ways to approach that fateful day where you march in and say “hey boss, I’m outta here.”